Sydney Destination Guide

 Though Melbourne may lay claim to be Australia's fashion capital, when it comes to shopping Sydney is the undisputed champion.
 Start your Sydney shopping adventure at the Pitt Street Mall, home to dozens of department and specialty stores including the celebrated Westfield Sydney as well as the iconic Strand Arcade.
-Dating back to 1981, the Strand Arcade has long been a premier shopping building in Sydney with leading labels such as Lisa Ho, Lover and Alex Perry setting up shop in its halls.
-The city's other designer precinct is located at the trendy Intersection in Paddington, while vintage and quirky wares with a lower price day can be found in Newton.
+Dating back to 1981, the Strand Arcade has long been a premier shopping building in Sydney with leading labels such as Sass & Bide, Lover and Alex Perry setting up shop in its halls.
+The city's other designer precinct is located at the trendy Intersection in Paddington, while vintage and quirky wares with a lower price that can be found in Newton.

 Sydney like a Local